felt/tippecanoe/README.md

  * `-O` _features_ or `--maximum-tile-features=`_features_: Use the specified number of _features_ as the maximum in a tile instead of 200,000.
  * `--maximum-tile-geometry=`_vertices_: Use the specified number of _vertices_ as the maximum in a tile.
  * `-pf` or `--no-feature-limit`: Don't limit tiles to 200,000 features
+ * `-pF` or `--no-feature-limit-at-maximum-zoom`: Don't limit tiles to 200,000 features at the maximum zoom level, but do limit them at other zoom levels
  * `-pk` or `--no-tile-size-limit`: Don't limit tiles to 500K bytes
  * `-pC` or `--no-tile-compression`: Don't compress the PBF vector tile data.
 If you are getting "Unimplemented type 3" error messages from a renderer, it is probably because it expects uncompressed tiles using this option rather than the normal gzip-compressed tiles.
  * `-pg` or `--no-tile-stats`: Don't generate the `tilestats` row in the tileset metadata.
 Uploads without [tilestats](https://github.com/mapbox/mapbox-geostats) will take longer to process.